+Based on 2015-2019 Comprehensive Housing Affordability Strategy (2022 CHAS) data prepared by the Census Bureau for the U.S. Department of Housing and Urban Development (HUD), a total of 150 households are identified as either extremely or very low income in Dorris.
+Of these households, approximately 50 percent are extremely low-income and 50 percent are very low-income, as indicated in Table A-43 above.
+Altogether they represent approximately 41 percent of Dorris households.
+Although the City has not developed its own local guantitative forecasting data, based on information from the City Administrator, there are no large economic changes on the horizon that would cause a significant reversal in the patterns including the high percentage of extremely low income households.
+Nonetheless, the City will continue projects that improve infrastructure and housing using CDBG and other appropriate funds; Dorris will continue their work with the Siskiyou Economic Development Council on business and workforce programs to improve the area.
 Table A-44 shows the percentage of households' income that goes towards monthly housing costs.
-The majority of households' (99 households) income fall between \$20,000 to \$34,999.
+The majority of households' (99 households) incomes fall between \$20,000 to \$34,999.
 Of those households, 39 pay less than 20 percent of their income towards housing costs, with 35 paying 20 to 29 percent, and 25 paying 30 percent or more.
 Those making less than \$20,000 a year are the next largest group (77 households).
 A majority (52 households) of these households pay 30 percent or more of their income to housing costs.